NCIP/gdc-docs/docs/Data_Portal/Users_Guide/oncomatrix.md

 ### Sort Case Groups

-Add the variable ‘Age at diagnosis’ again using the ‘Group Cases by’ button as shown in the previous section.
+Add the variable 'Age at diagnosis' again using the 'Group Cases by' button as shown in the previous section.
 By default, groups are loaded ordered by their name.
-Change the selection to ‘Case count’ as shown below.
+Change the selection to 'Case count' as shown below.

 [![Sorting Case groups](./images/oncomatrix/27-sort-case-groups.png)](./images/oncomatrix/27-sort-case-groups.png 'Click to see the full image.')

-The third selection option ‘Hits’ orders the groupings based on the number of gene variants for a particular case or case group for the genes in display.
-Click ‘Hits’ under ‘Sort Case Groups’ to change the order of groupings.
+The third selection option 'Hits' orders the groupings based on the number of gene variants for a particular case or case group for the genes in display.
+Click 'Hits' under 'Sort Case Groups' to change the order of groupings.

-Next, hover over the first group label ‘<=30 years (81)’ as shown below.
+Next, hover over the first group label '<=30 years (81)' as shown below.

 [<img src="./images/oncomatrix/28-label-hover.png" width="400"/>](./images/oncomatrix/28-label-hover.png 'Click to see the full image.')